dprint/dprint/README.md

 # dprint

-This library is currently under construction, but will serve as the formatter for all my TypeScript projects.
-Not recommended for use yet.
+This library is under construction, but will eventually serve as the formatter for all my TypeScript projects.

+This is not recommended for use yet.

 [Implemented Nodes](implemented-nodes.md)

 ## Goals

-1. Reasonable [configuration](schema/dprint.schema.json) (more to come...).
+1. Reasonable [configuration](schema/dprint.schema.json).
+More to come...
 2. Work well above an 80 character line width.
 3. Satisfy my formatting needs.
 4. TypeScript and probably JSON support.